plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.5 Interpreting the Constitution & Governance

-As a Partner, you may use reasonable judgment to interpret this Constitution and anything under its authority.
+As a Associé, you may use reasonable judgment to interpret this Constitution and anything under its authority.
 You may also interpret how these apply within any specific situation you face, and act based on your interpretations.

 You must interpret all Governance in the context of the Purpose and Accountabilities of the Circle containing it.
 You may not use any interpretation that conflicts with this context.

 #### 3.5.1 Interpretation Conflicts

-Your interpretation may sometimes conflict with another Partner's.
+Your interpretation may sometimes conflict with another Associé's.
 If that happens, you may ask the Secretary of any affected Circle to rule on which interpretation to use.
-All Partners must then align with that ruling until the relevant text or context changes.
+All Associés must then align with that ruling until the relevant text or context changes.
 You may appeal a Secretary's interpretation to the Secretary of any Super-Circle.
 A Super-Circle Secretary may overrule the interpretation of any Sub-Circle Secretary.

 #### 3.5.2 Interpretation Precedents